 Tip: although the hidden purses (passport holders) are safe, do not keep everything there.
 It is not a secret that tourists use them and to be taking money from under your clothes is too apparent.
 One suggestion is to store banknotes in an empty tampon or feminine pad wrap.
 Nobody goes looking there.

 7. Stay safe in the hotel

-From asking the front desk clerk not to say your room number out loud to put a door stopper, there are plenty of tips to stay safe.
+There are plenty of tips to stay safe, from asking the front desk clerk not to say your room number out loud to put a door stopper.

 Extra tip: before leaving your accommodation, write down the address in the local language.
 Thus, even if you do not speak the language, you can return without a problem.